Starting up? Why you should build a Minimum Viable Brand

 Emotional Benefits | Fulfilling a need.

 It’s important to know how your product or service will make a difference in people's lives.
 Knowing key benefits is helpful but it's just as important to know how your customer will feel if they use your product or service?
 Does it make them feel more efficient?
 Smarter?
 Happier?
 Healthier?
 Your brand has the power to influence individuals on a meaningful and emotional level.
+Consider consulting The Elements of Value Pyramid to determine your impact as well as your customer's desires.
 When consumers feel a certain way about your product or service they associate their identity with your brand.
 As humans, we are very attached to our identity, and rightfully so, as it defines much of our values and beliefs in life.
 When your brand evokes a strong human emotion, people will identify and bond with it because it represents a part of themselves.

 KNOW WHO YOU HELP AND WHO IS HELPING THEM